 - Are there any other series of ‘seasons’ in the year that are counted based on the movement of astral bodies?
 The short answer is yes, you can always do a little study to find out what they are.
 Let’s say I’ll leave you with that homework for now.

 The Explanation will get more and more interesting as we go deeper and deeper into life related subjects.
-Sign up to receive notifications of new posts and not miss out.
+Sign up in the right column to receive notifications of new posts and not miss out.
 I’m interested in your comments below.

 Dig Deeper into The Explanation